zhouenbo/zhouenbo.github.io/index.md

 ---

 ## News
-- **[Jan 2025]** My new paper titled "Locating and Orienting Facilities with Anisotropic Coverage" has been accepted in Computers, Environment and Urban Systems!
+- **[Jan 2025]** My new paper titled "Locating and Orienting Facilities with Anisotropic Coverage" has been published in Computers, Environment and Urban Systems, see [paper link](https://www.sciencedirect.com/science/article/pii/S0198971525000018)!
 - **[Jul 2024]** My new paper titled "Facility Layout and Spatial Configuration Efficiency Assessment" has been published in Networks and Spatial Economics, see [paper link](https://link.springer.com/article/10.1007/s11067-024-09637-z)!
 - **[Jun 2024]** I graduated from UC Santa Barbara with a PhD in Geography!
 - **[Jan 2024]** My new paper titled "Mapping 3-D classroom seats based on partial object point cloud completion" has been accepted in Cartography and Geographical Information Science (CaGIS), see [paper link](https://www.tandfonline.com/doi/full/10.1080/15230406.2024.2320150)!